-Presenters are required to send in full papers by May 30, 2018.
+Presenters are required to send in full papers no later than May 31, 2023.

-The papers will then be circulated amongst the members of each research group and in the slot allotted to each participant (30’), only 10’ may be used for a brief summary of the research piece.
-The Summer School is a place of networked exchange of ideas and organizers wish to have as much time as possible for a structured discussion between participants.
-Ideally, in each slot, 10’ will be used for presentation, and 20’ for discussion.
+The papers will then be circulated amongst the members of each research group.
+In the slot allotted to each participant (30’), only 10’ may be used for a brief summary of the research piece.
+The Summer School is a place for networked exchange of ideas, and organizers wish to have as much time as possible for a structured discussion between participants.
+Therefore, in each slot, 10’ will be used for presentation, and 20’ for discussion.

-For The Lisbon Consortium students, there is no registration fee.
+For The Lisbon Consortium students and CECC researchers, there is no registration fee.